 20% Down Jumbo Loans:

 20% down Jumbo loan is now a little easier to obtain.
-Over the past four years, it has been extremely difficult to even obtain a Jumbo loan.
+Over the past five years, it has been extremely difficult to even obtain a Jumbo loan.
 It was impossible in the state of Arizona for a long time to even get a 20% down Jumbo loan.
 You see the banks were categorizing the entire state of Arizona as a declining market due to our high foreclosure rate.
 At one point, the state of Arizona was in the top five for the highest number of foreclosures.
 It took us almost four years to get out of the declining market category.

 Finally, our housing market is rebounding and things are picking up.
 As a result, lenders are now lending money again.
 For awhile there, it really didn’t matter.
 Even borrowers with high income, low debt to income ratios, fico scores, and lots of assets in the bank were getting declined for Jumbo loans left and right.
 It really didn’t make any sense.
 Even borrowers who had the cash on hand to purchase the home and pay cash were even being denied.
 Tell me if that makes sense?
 It does not.

 Consequently, at one point, I even called to talk directly to an underwriter and said, “What does it take to even get a loan approved with your company?”
 Our clients are meeting all of your expectations, so what’s the problem?
 For a long period of time there was nothing but dead silence.
 The bottom line was the economy was too bad.
 Banks weren’t willing to take a chance and risk having to buy back anymore loans.
 Thank goodness all that has finally changed.

 As of today, it is now easier to obtain a Jumbo loan.
 The lenders are getting back to the basics.
 They are no longer asking for everything and anything just to approve your loan.
 Rates on the Jumbo loan are extremely attractive.
 We offer both the 30 year fixed and arm products.